lobz1g/ssh-multy-cmd/README.md

 ## Output

 There are two outputs channels.
-Console and file.
+Console and file. _YOU NEED TO CEREATE FOLDER `log`_
 * In the console will be symbol `X` for bad response or some errors and symbol `V` for good result
 * In the file will be detail information about error/response